MeerkatAnalyzer/Meerkat-III-layer/README.md

 # Meerkat Engine III Layer
-At the last layer Meerkat perform the moste complex scans and predictions.
+At the last layer Meerkat perform the most complex scans and predictions.
 The main idea of the third layer is dynamic analysis of the program behavior during runtime.